AugurProject/augur-walkthrough/portfolio.md

 ## Transactions

-- [ ] Verify view is blank if user hasn't created any transactions
+- [ ] Verify view shows a null state if user hasn't created any transactions.
-- [ ] Verify create market transaction show when market is successfully created
+- [ ] Verify create market transaction is shown when a market is successfully created and that details are accurate.
-- [ ] Verify transfer transactions show then ETH is successfully transferred
+- [ ] Verify that transfer transactions are shown when ETH is successfully transferred and that details are accurate.
-- [ ] Verify transfer transactions show then tokens are successfully transferred
+- [ ] Verify that transfer transactions are shown then REP is successfully transferred and that details are accurate.
-- [ ] Verify trade transactions show when user makes successful trade
+- [ ] Verify that trade transactions are shown when the user makes successful trade and that details are accurate.
-- [ ] Verify all sub trades are included as linked trades in trade transactions
+- [ ] Verify all sub trades are included as linked trades in trade transactions.
-- [ ] Verify open order transactions get created when user creates open orders
+- [ ] Verify open order transactions get created when user creates open orders.
+- [ ] Verify that the date on the transaction is correct.
+- [ ] Verify that the most recent transactions are listed first.
+- [ ] Verify that range dropdown filters correctly.

 ## Reporting